Girls on the Run Celebrates 25 Years of Youth Development

 By Kate Schwartz

-On March 25, 2021, Girls on the Run celebrated our 25th birthday with a dynamic livestreamed event.
+On March 25, 2021, Girls on the Run celebrated our birthday—25 years of youth development—with a dynamic livestreamed event.

 Girls on the Run began in Charlotte, NC, in 1996.
 That first year, 13 girls went through the program.
 Since then, we have expanded to more than 180 councils nationally and serve over 200,000 girls during a typical year.